 Can we have a list of references so we can speak with some of your former clients?
 Yes, definitely.
 Upon request, I would be happy to provide you with a list of my former clients that you can speak with regarding their experience working with Andy Sams Photography.

 How long after the wedding will I get to see my photos?
 There is a lot that goes on behind the scenes in the digital darkroom.
 Therefore, turnaround on wedding photos is usually about 6 weeks.
-Thanks in advance for your patience.

 Are prints included in the wedding packages?
 Some of my packages include photographic prints.
 All my packages currently include the high resolution image files on disc with a limited non-commercial print release so you and your family can share the photos online and make your own prints and enlargements.
 Your images on disc will not carry my watermark.